Often when I’m in a serious house-cleaning mood, I’ll throw on some ole time rock n roll.

 During a short break, I begin to examine these emotions, which are accompanied with free-flowing tears.

 I’ve listened to an hour or more of great music, yet, here I sit…weeping, pondering my teenage years.

 Then it hits me like a ton of bricks!!

 I am sitting here mourning those years when I was a teenage girl!

 Oh, they were not all bad.
 Actually, I had a lot of good memories!

 But the bad, oh they were really bad!

-I needed something to numb the ever searing pain inside my soul.
+I needed something to numb the ever-searing pain inside my soul.
 So, I’d been introduced to huffing lighter fluid by a girlfriend when I was nine years old.
-That lead to smoking pot at 13 then I found the brown bottle at 15!
+That led to smoking pot at 13 then I found the brown bottle at 15!
 Wow…that really helped!